orslumen/record-cache/README.markdown

 Restrictions
 ------------

-1. This gem is dependent on Rails 3.0 (3.1 support will follow).
+1. This gem is dependent on Rails 3

 2. Only Active Record is supported as a data store.